 How to Prove Pain and Suffering

-Pain and suffering is very difficult to prove.
-With that said, a plaintiff in a maritime personal injury case, who is requesting an award for pain and suffering should attempt to show at least some of the following:
+Pain and suffering damages can be very difficult to prove.
+A plaintiff in a maritime personal injury case who is attempting to recover for pain and suffering should attempt to show at least some of the following:

-• The mental and physical anguish suffered in the past may be expected to continue into the future with reasonable predictability;
+• That the mental and physical anguish suffered in the past may be reasonably expected to continue into the future;

 • The effect that the plaintiff’s injuries has had on their mental or physical health; and